jenofdoom/js-build-pipelines-training/README.md

 <img src={photo} />
 ```

-and at the top of the file:
+and at the top of the file uncomment:

 ```
 import photo from 'assets/img/banks-peninsula.jpg';